 I am sure some of us as children we went off looking for Christmas presents, you may even as gone as far finding them and then opened up your presents to see what was inside and then quickly stuck it back together again.
 Naughty Naughty!

 I have come up with a list of places that you can potentially use as hiding places.
 But make sure you keep a list of what you have brought, who you have brought for and where you have hidden the present.
-Print of my free printable to help you keep track of your Christmas shopping.
+Print of my trackable printable to help you keep track of your Christmas shopping.

 I have been known to hide presents to well and then I can’t actually find them when it comes to wrapping them up!
 Not a good move.